-To qualify for an E-2 visa, an applicant must have more than marginal investments in a United States business.
-To prove that an investor visa applicant’s investments meet these marginal investment criteria, applicants should provide detailed business plans that demonstrate that the invested in business will result in significant economic benefits.
+To qualify for an E-2 visa, an applicant must have more than marginal investments in a U.S. business.
+To prove that an investor visa applicant's investments meet these marginal investment criteria, applicants should provide detailed business plans that demonstrate that the invested in business will result in significant economic benefits.

 Similar to the evidence that can be used to meet the bona fide business investment criteria, applicants can also prove that they meet the E-2 visa requirements by providing tax returns or wage documents (ex: W-2s and W-3s).

 E-2 Visa Qualifications: Substantial Investments and Irrevocable Commitment

 E-2 visa applicants can provide various forms of evidence to prove that their investments are substantial and that they have an irrevocable commitment to the organization that they're invested in.
 Examples of accepted forms of evidence to meet this criterion include, but are not necessarily limited to:

 - Corresponding bank statements between the applicant's personal and business accounts

 - List of items purchased for the start-up of a business